openjs-foundation/cross-project-council/conduct/COC_POLICY.md

-This document defines how the the OpenJS Foundation implements its code of conduct.
+This document defines the OpenJS Foundation's code of conduct policy.

 If you want to report an incident, go to [code-of-conduct.openjsf.org][CoC].